“The spine is an engine, not a bridge.”

+While most people tend to think of the spine and a bridge between the skull and the pelvis that houses and protects the spinal cord, much the same way a suspension bridge works.
+Myers saw that the spine has a much more dynamic function.
 He related that the spine is the originator of all movement in the human body and it is what drives most of our every day movements such as walking, running, reaching, climbing, etc. That’s why the spine is considered the engine that drives the movement of the body.

 In fact, people that are born without arms or legs can still learn to walk because they use their spine and trunk muscles to generate the movement, just like the rest of us. (see the YouTube video below for an example)

 I immediately thought of the implications for scoliosis in the spine and the importance of exploring all non-surigcal scoliosis treatment options before ever considering surgery to fuse of the spine.
 The point of non-surgical treatment is to use movement of the body to help correct or stabilize the curves through restoring more normal movement in a spine with scoliosis.

 Surgery for Scoliosis in the Spine Fuses the Engine That Drives the Body’s Movement

 While surgical intervention to correct a scoliosis in the spine provides more stability, it does it at the expense of movement.
 Fusing the vertebra together like an erector set that immobilizes the bones that are out of place in the spine for good.